 Hope Manor Joliet (learn more)

 Hope Manor Joliet, located in Joliet, Illinois is the first large-scale, supportive housing development in Will County.
 Hope Manor Joliet is similar in design to Hope Manor II.
 The main entrance to the Hope Manor Joliet campus is located at the intersection of Eagle and Hebbard Streets in Joliet on a parcel of land previously occupied by Silver Cross Hospital in Joliet.
-This development provides housing and supportive services to 67 Veteran-headed households with immediate access to a broad range of supportive services on-site in the main building of the development.
+This development provides housing and supportive services to 67 heads of household Veterans and their families with immediate access to a broad range of supportive services on-site in the main building of the development.

 Hope Manor Leadership Team